Japan's export growth slows; import costs weigh on recovery hopes - Up News Info

 Article content

-TOKYO — Japan’s export growth weakened to its slowest in seven months in September, while a surge in imports added to worries that pandemic-led global supply chain snags could derail a fragile economic recovery.
+TOKYO — Japan’s export growth weakened to its slowest in seven months in September, while a surge in imports added to worries that pandemic-led global supply chain snags could derail the country’s fragile economic recovery.

-The data will be among factors the Bank of Japan will scrutinize when it releases fresh quarterly growth projections at its policy meeting later this month.
+Exports are losing steam at a time when a weaker yen and a spike in oil prices have pushed up import costs, hurting resource-poor Japan’s terms of trade and potentially undermining Prime Minister Fumio Kishida’s pledge to correct wealth gaps.

-Exports rose 13.0% in September from a year earlier, the Ministry of Finance’s trade data showed on Wednesday, compared with a median market forecast for an 11.0% rise.
+The trade data will be among factors the Bank of Japan will scrutinize when it releases fresh quarterly growth and inflation projections at its policy meeting later this month.

 Article content